Audioliz/ReadTheDocs/comment_moderation.rst

 To address this, we have implemented a parallel procedure on the client’s side:

--A supervisor reviews and corrects incorrect answers manually for specific questions.
+- A supervisor reviews and corrects incorrect answers manually for specific questions.

--The supervisor must fill in the "Counter evaluation by" field with their name.
+- The supervisor must fill in the **Counter evaluation by** field with their name.

--They are also encouraged to add comments explaining the corrections made.
+- They are also encouraged to add comments explaining the corrections made.

 On our side, we are committed to adjusting the relevant questions based on the supervisors’ feedback, with the goal of minimizing the gap between the AI’s analysis and the human evaluation — a goal that we actively monitor through the AI / HUMAN page on our Power BI dashboard.